Whole grains and bread. Synonymous?

 Your Body is the Guru

 In the audio one part that stood out for me was when they talked about celebrities' influencing our nutrition with their 'cultural foot print' and the role celebrities play in these types of trends.
-I know anyone can write a book about what worked for them, but nutrition is so specialized for each person, how would we trust that a celebrity knows what feels right for our body?
+We need to stop hopping on band wagons of what diet everyone is doing without first seriously evaluating if it'll work for us, or how we can ease into it first to test the waters.
+Nutrition is so specialized for each person, how would we trust that a celebrity knows what feels right for our body?

 Band Wagons & Buzz Words